Our auto technicians are trained to perform 1996 Chevrolet Caprice brake checks, brake services, and brake repairs. Schedule your appointment now.

 How often should you change your 1996 Chevrolet Caprice’s brake pads?
 It largely depends on where and how you drive.
 The majority of brake pads last between 30,000 and 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your Caprice.
 Not all brake pads are created equally.
 Some materials last longer.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Caprices that comes with a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Caprice, we’ll use brake components that meet or exceed Chevrolet’s specs.

 Your Chevrolet Caprice engine may be strong and reliable.
-One that's ready to get you to 200,000 miles and beyond.
+One that’s strong enough to take you into high mileage territory.
 But if you can't stop it, then it's scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Safe driving is difficult when your brakes are anything but their best.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 Our technicians work to prevent more brake damage.
 Go to your local Firestone Complete Auto Care for 1996 Chevrolet Caprice brake repairs.
 Our brake repair services include pad/shoe replacement, brake rotor/drum machining, brake fluid exchange, and brake caliper and wheel cylinder installation.
 Schedule an appointment today for Chevrolet Caprice brake service and repair.

 You rely on your Chevrolet Caprice to get you where you need to be.
 When something breaks, we're ready.
 Select from our service menu below to learn about 1996 Chevrolet repairs.